Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## 🔮 Oracle Problem

-An [oracle](https://en.wikipedia.org/wiki/Category:Computation_oracles) provides eternal data to a consensus system.<br>(i.e. a partial state of an external chain)
+An [oracle](https://en.wikipedia.org/wiki/Category:Computation_oracles) provides eternal data to a consensus system.<br/>(i.e. a partial state of an external chain)

 The [oracle problem](https://blog.chain.link/what-is-the-blockchain-oracle-problem/) relates to the _trust_ in the oracle.